IPadOS 13: Storage

 In addition to accessing local storage for general use, iPadOS allows external storage, such as USB flash drives, portable hard drives, and solid state drives to be connected to an iPad via the Files app.
 The iPad Pro (3rd generation) connects over USB-C, while the Lightning Camera Connection Kit can be used with previous iPads.

 Mouse and trackpad support

 Support for mice and trackpads was available since the first public release, albeit as an accessibility feature only.
 Complete support was added in version 13.4, which included multitouch gestures for trackpads, and allowed third-party apps to implement new features supporting mice and trackpads.

 Supported devices

-iPadOS 13 supports iPads with an Apple A8 or A8X chip or later, dropping support for devices with the A7 chip, more specifically the first-generation iPad Air and the iPad Mini 2 and iPad Mini 3.
-However, devices with an A8 chip have limited support.
-Devices supporting iPadOS 13 include:
+iPadOS 13 supports iPads with an Apple A8 or A8X chip or later, dropping support for devices with the A7 chip, more specifically the first-generation iPad Air and the iPad Mini 2 and iPad Mini 3. iPadOS 13 (formerly iOS on iPad) is the first version to drop support for an iPad model with Touch ID — specifically, the iPad Mini 3.
+It also ends support for iPads without any biometric authentication — such as the iPad Air (1st gen) and iPad Mini 2 — both of which used the A7 chip and lacked both Touch ID and Face ID.

+iPads with an A8 SoC have limited support.

+iPads with an A8X SoC have additional features that are unavailable on A8 iPads.

+iPads with an A9 or A9X SoC have partial support.

+iPads with an A10, A10X, A12, A12X, or A12Z SoC have full support.